World of Ptavvs

-World of Ptavvs is a science fiction novel by American writer Larry Niven, first published in 1966 and set in his Known Space universe.
-It was Niven's first published novel and is based on a 1965 magazine story of the same name.
+World of Ptavvs is the first novel by American science fiction writer Larry Niven, published in 1966 and set in his Known Space universe.

+A “much shorter version” was originally published as a novella in Worlds of Tomorrow in March 1965.
+The plot is largely unchanged, but most of the Belter narration is new, as is the date of the action, 2106.

+The original title for the novella submitted to editor Frederik Pohl was “Relic of Empire”; Judy-Lynn Benjamin (later Del Rey) renamed it “World of Ptavvs.”

+Pohl sent it to Ballantine Books, suggesting it could become a novel, where it was purchased by Betty Ballantine.

+Niven later recycled his original title for the novelette “A Relic of the Empire” published in If, December 1966.

 Plot summary

 A reflective statue is found at the bottom of one of Earth's oceans, having lain there for 1.5 billion years.
 Since humans have recently developed a time-slowing field and found that one such field cannot function within another, it is suspected that the "Sea Statue" is actually a space traveler within one of these time fields.
 Larry Greenberg, a telepath, agrees to participate in an experiment: a time-slowing field is generated around both Greenberg and the statue, shutting off the stasis field and revealing Kzanol.
 Kzanol is a living Thrint, a member of a not particularly bright telepathic race that once ruled the galaxy through their enslavement of more intelligent species with their Power (mind control).

 Eons ago, Kzanol's spaceship had suffered a catastrophic failure; its reactive drive system failed and the navigation computer automatically jettisoned it.
 Faced with insufficient power to use hyperspace, Kzanol aimed his ship at the nearest uninhabited Thrint planet used to grow yeast for food (Earth), and turned his spacesuit's emergency stasis field on to survive the long journey and impact.
 He also arranged for his ship to change course for the system's eighth planet (Neptune) after he was in stasis, with his amplifier helmet and other valuables stashed inside his spare suit (in order to hide these valuables from any rescuers).